pietro-stangherlin/near_duplicate_doc_lsh/Tasks.md

 (not urgent)
 Also consider differents implementations of that dictionary (like btree), but keep in mind the costs may not be worth.

-## Family of row permutation hash functions
+## Family of row permutation hash functions - Done
 Choose an appropriate familty of row permutation hash functions.
 The idea is to use a familty of hash function which hash depends upon one or more parameters, so changing the parameter will generate a different hash function.
 We need a different hash function for each signature element.
 Attetion is needed in not chosing hash functions that behave nearly the same with different parameters.

+## Create index for id docs in SQL data structure - TO DO
+So the search is easier (useful for when the doc ids are)

 # Implemenentation of LSH